What is relative dating in archaeology?

 Stratigraphy

-Archaeologists use the principle of superposition, which states that the oldest layer is always at the bottom, while the youngest layer is at the top.
+As a result, archaeologists use the 'law of superposition', which states that the oldest layer of soil is always at the bottom of site, while the youngest layer is at the top.

-For example, if you were looking at a cliff face, you would look for layers of sedimentary rock.
+For example, if you were looking at a cliff face, you could see various layers of sedimentary rock that had slightly different colours.

-The oldest layer would be at the bottom and the youngest layer would be at the top.
+The oldest layer of dirt would be at the very bottom and the youngest layer would be at the top, closest to the modern ground-level.

 Cross-dating

-If two sites share the same strata sequence, they are likely to be roughly contemporaneous.
+If two sites share the same strata sequence, they are likely to be roughly contemporaneous: they would have soil layers of the same age.

-This method proves particularly useful when there are sparse material remains at an archaeological site.
+This method proves particularly useful when there are only a few material remains at an archaeological site.

 Typology